dfarrell07/wcbench/README.md

 [~]$ dnf install -y screen
 ```

-Once your VM is updated and tmux is installed, drop into a tmux session.
+Once your VM is updated and either tmux or screen is installed, drop into a tmux session.

 ```
 [fedora@dfarrell-wcbench ~]$ tmux new